Main COPD Causes

 - Alpha-1-antitrypsin deficiency – In this genetic condition, the lungs do not produce alpha-1-antitrypsin, a protein that protects against the damaging effects of certain enzymes.
 However, alpha-1-antitrypsin deficiency causes just 1 percent of all COPD diagnoses.

 As the medical community strives to learn more about COPD causes, researchers are also investigating newer and more promising ways to treat the condition.
-One of these options is stem cell therapy, which is offered at the Lung Institute.
-Using a patient’s own stem cells to help reduce inflammation, alleviate symptoms and possibly even slow the progression of the disease, this alternative treatment has helped many individuals improve their quality of life following a COPD diagnosis.
+One of these options is cellular therapy, which is offered at the Lung Institute.
+Using a patient’s own cells to help reduce inflammation, alleviate symptoms and possibly even slow the progression of the disease, this alternative treatment has helped many individuals improve their quality of life following a COPD diagnosis.